jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 2 - Ansible/Lab 2 - Ansible.md

 * Verital and Spacing is VERY important.

 * Open a text editor, and build a new file - called get-facts.yml
-* This file does not have any tasks, but it is a start.
+* This file does not have any tasks, but it is the base.
+* It will need to be part of every file from now on.

+---
+# Ansible Playbook Header
 ```yaml
 ---
 - name: VyOS Gather Facts